Groupoid sheaves as quantale sheaves: Groupoid sheaves as Hilbert modules

 The name ``Hilbert basis'' is suggested by the obvious formal resemblance with the properties of a Hilbert basis of a Hilbert space.
 Of course, a Hilbert basis in our sense is not an actual basis as in linear algebra because there is no freeness, but for the sake of simplicity and following \cite{RR} we retain this terminology.

-\begin{example} The Hilbert $B$-module determined by a local homeomorphism of locales $p:X\to B$ (\cf\ \ref{exm:hilbmodlocsecs}) has enough sections.
-Furthermore, $\sections_X$ is an actual basis of $X$ in the sense of locale theory (the analogue for locales of a basis of a topological space), and, in particular, $\V\sections_X=1$. \end{example}
+\begin{example} The Hilbert $\opens(B)$-module determined by a local homeomorphism of locales $p:X\to B$ (\cf\ \ref{exm:hilbmodlocsecs}) is complete with $\sections_X$ as a Hilbert basis \cite{RR}.
+Furthermore, $\sections_X$ is an actual basis of $X$ in the sense of locale theory (the analogue for locales of a basis of a topological space). \end{example}

-\begin{example} If $Q$ is unital, then $Q$ itself, regarded as a Hilbert $Q$-module with $\inner a b=ab^*$ as in \ref{exm:functionmodule}, has a set of Hilbert sections This set is a Hilbert basis, and so is the singleton $\sections=\{e\}$. \end{example}
+\begin{example} If $Q$ is a unital involutive quantale, then $Q$ itself, regarded as a Hilbert $Q$-module with $\inner a b=ab^*$ as in \ref{exm:functionmodule}, has a set of Hilbert sections This set is a Hilbert basis, and so is the singleton $\sections=\{e\}$. \end{example}

 \begin{example} The condition $\V\sections_X=1$ of \ref{exm:hilbsec1} does not necessarily hold over more general quantales.
 In order to see this let $R$ be the unital involutive quantale whose involution is trivial and whose order and multiplication table are the following (\cf\ \cite[Example 4.21]{Re07}):